browserengineering/book/book/visual-effects.md

 because they are so common.
 Skia could easily add a `clipCircle` command if it was popular enough.

-Shat Skia does under the covers may actually equivalent to the clip path case, and sometimes that is indeed the case.
+What Skia does under the covers may actually equivalent to the clip path case, and sometimes that is indeed the case.
 But in other situations, various optimizations can be applied to make the clip more efficient.
 For example, `clipRect` clips to a rectangle, which makes it esaier for Skia to skip